foundry/NSViewControllerPresentation/README.md

     – presentViewController:animator:

-For the last example, a
+For the last example, a custom object is used conforming to the  `NSViewControllerPresentationAnimator` protocol.